probedock/probedock-itf/README.md

 ```

 2. Extends `ProbeDockAbstractTestResource` in your web test project.
 You should replace the class which implements the
-`AbstractTestResource` from ITF itself.
+`AbstractDefaultTestResource` from ITF itself.
 In fact, you can simply change the `extends`.

 ```java
 @Resource